german/redis_orm/README.md

 RedisOrm supposed to be *almost* drop-in replacement of ActiveRecord.
-It's based on the [Redis](http://redis.io) key-value storage and is work in progress.
+It's based on the [Redis](http://redis.io) advanced key-value store and is work in progress.

 Here's the standard model definition: